 Workers’ Compensation FAQs

 You may have worked for years and years and never had to file a Florida Workers’ Compensation claim, so the process is likely completely unknown and alien to you.
 Nevertheless, there are certain steps that must be taken – some very quickly after the accident or injury – in order to secure your right to receive benefits from worker’s comp.
 Below are answers to questions our Pensacola workers’ compensation attorneys frequently encounter as we advise and represent workers who have been injured on the job.
 If you have suffered a workplace injury or illness, make sure you notify your employer promptly and seek the advice of an experienced workers’ compensation lawyer.
-In Pensacola, Fort Walton/Destin, or Mobile, Alabama, contact Whibbs Stone Barnett for assistance.
+In Pensacola, Fort Walton/Destin, or Mobile, Alabama, contact Whibbs Stone Barnett Turner, PA for assistance.

 How much can I receive in Wage Replacement benefits?

 For a Temporarily Total Disability, you can receive two-thirds of your regular wages up to a maximum weekly limit while you are disabled from working.
 For certain severe injuries, you may be able to receive 80% of your regular wages for up to six months.
 If you have a Temporary Partial Disability and are assigned to light duty or a restricted work status at less than 80% of what you were earning before, you can receive TP benefits to offset the loss.

 If your injury amounts to a Permanent Partial Disability or a Permanent Total Disability, you can be evaluated for a disability rating and receive Impairment Benefits or PT benefits according to the disability rating.
 If you are permanently unable to work, you may qualify for Social Security Disability as well.
 Our workplace injury attorneys can help you claim your benefits from both systems when applicable.